serokell/blog-posts/whats-that-typeclass-alternative/article.md

        parseString "charly"
    ```

-   As mentioned above there is a very close realtionship between `Alternative` and
+   As mentioned above, there is a very close relationship between `Alternative` and
-   the `Monoid` typeclass which provides the semantics of _concatination_ of
+   `Monoid` typeclasses, which provides the semantics of _concatenation_ of
    elements of a list using  `Monoid`s `mappend`
    named [`mconcat`](https://hackage.haskell.org/package/base-4.17.0.0/docs/Prelude.html#v:mconcat).
-   The module `Data.Foldable` provides a useful function with the same semantics
+   The `Data.Foldable` module provides a useful function with the same semantics
    on `Alternative` named
    [`asum :: (Foldable t, Alternative f) => t (f a) -> f a`](https://hackage.haskell.org/package/base-4.17.0.0/docs/Control-Applicative.html#v:asum).
-With that we could write the the function above also as:
+With that, we could write the function above also as:

    ```haskell
    parseAliceBobCarley' :: Parser Char String